LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    doclet object
       An object specifying the steps necessary to (re)generate the API documentation for a project.
-See the ``doclet`` and ``lgtdoc`` tool for details.
+See the ``doclet`` and ``lgtdoc`` tools for details.

    hook object
-      An object, implementing the ``expanding`` built-in protocol, defining term- and goal-expansion clauses, used in the compilation of Logtalk or Prolog source files.
+      An object, implementing the ``expanding`` built-in protocol, defining term- and goal-expansion predicates, used in the compilation of Logtalk or Prolog source files.
 A hook object can be specified using the compiler flag ``hook/1``.
-It can also be specified using a ``set_logtalk_flag/2`` directive in the source files to be expanded.
+It can also be specified using a :ref:`directives_set_logtalk_flag_2` directive in the source files to be expanded.

    parametric object
       See :term:`parametric entity`.